DMW2151/expert-garbanzo/readme.md

 In the example above, `123456123456163` is a fake number which represents a integer encoding of a geohash coordinate to integer encoding was handled in Go with [this](https://pkg.go.dev/github.com/mmcloughlin/geohash@v0.10.0) package.

-### Redis
+### Redis Gears

 I use a Docker image that is almost identical to `redislabs/redismod:latest` (see: [Dockerfile](/redis/Dockerfile)) as the base image for this project.
 The only significant difference is that this container contains a RedisGears function which implements a write-behind pattern.

 This function consumes from a stream and writes data to PostgreSQL/PostGIS every 5s/10,000 events.
 Even though Gears runs off the main thread, this function is designed to do minimal data-processing.
 This function simply dumps MQTT event data into PostGIS and allows the PostGIS and `Tilegen` processes to transform these events to MBtiles.

 The RedisGears function is written in Python and doesn't call any Redis commands; See [function](/redis/stream_writebehind.py).

-### PostGIS/Tilegen/ Tiles API
+### Tile Generation Pipeline (PostGIS)

 The `PostGIS` and `Tilegen` containers are crucial in serving **GTFS** and  **current traffic** layers.